Scheduled MonumentsEnglandStanding cross in St Lawrence's churchyard, Stoak

 What is Standing cross in St Lawrence's churchyard, Stoak?

-Standing cross in St Lawrence's churchyard, Stoak, is a medieval stone cross of probable fourteenth-century date, situated within the churchyard of the parish church in this Cheshire settlement.
+Standing cross in St Lawrence's churchyard, Stoak is a medieval stone cross located in the churchyard of St Lawrence's Church in the village of Stoak, Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016856.

 Who is responsible for protecting Standing cross in St Lawrence's churchyard, Stoak?